FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 The camp trip ended Saturday in Indy with Niners-Colts.
 The totals: 36 days, 22 teams seen, 19 camps, four games, 18 states touched, two speeding offenses waved off by nice troopers, one minor-league baseball game seen (Lansing Lugnuts at Fort Wayne Tin Caps) and one predawn coach session.
 (Who else?
 Gruden.)
 Always around this time of the preseason, people ask, So who’s impressed you?
 Any team surprise you out there?

 I’ll give you a few players in a minute.
 And this team: Seattle.
 Entering my camp tour, I thought the NFC West was going to be the Rams up top, the Niners a challenger, then a thick line of demarcation, then the Seahawks and Cards, in that order.
-Now I think Seattle’s on an even plane with San Francisco, whether Earl Thomas returns from his holdout or not.
+Now I think Seattle’s on an even plane with San Francisco, regardless of if Earl Thomas returns from his holdout.

-Six illustrations from Seattle’s game at Minnesota on Friday night:
+Six illustrations from Seattle’s game at Minnesota:

 • Slot corner Justin Coleman (acquired in a trade with New England, 2017), on Minnesota’ first series, lines up across from the slot receiver on a disguised blitz, then storms in on Kirk Cousins, causing a throw-away.
 Looked like a Legion of Boom play.